WaveMaker Docs

 There are two aspects to stored procedure usage - Creation and Invocation:

-Creation of procedures/functions
+Creation of Procedures and Functions

 Procedure/Function needs to be created in the database itself.
 For MySQL DBs, you can use the DB Shell tab of DB Tools.
 Any procedures you have in a database that you import will be available for use.

-1. The database we used contains an Employee table with Emp_ID, Name and City details.
-Here is the Employee table that we have designed using the DB Designer.
+1. The database we used contains an Employee table with EmpID, Name and City details.
+Here is the _Employee table that we have designed using the DB Designer.

 1. The procedure entered in the DBShell under DB Tools would be: